Protecting Your Interests After a Workplace Injury

 Contact the Workers Compensation Attorneys at Bailey & Galyen

 We are available by phone 24 hours a day, 7 days a week.
 Send us an e-mail or call us at one of the numbers below to arrange a meeting.
-Your first consultation is without cost or obligation.
+Your FREE Case Evaluation is without cost or obligation.
 Se habla Espanol.

 We Offer quality legal services and representation to clients throughout Texas, including Arlington, Bedford, Dallas, Fort Worth, Grand Prairie, Carrollton, Plano, Weatherford, Mesquite, Houston, Clear Lake, TX.